jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 > 85. On or about September 2021, the first batch of Sacred Psilomethoxin mushrooms were created.
 Within a few days of creating the first batch, approximately ten highly experienced entheogen-based religious practitioners sampled the new sacred mushrooms by engaging in a three day “dieta.”
 At the end of this sacred process, all agreed the effects of the new Sacraments were similar to what a 4-hydroxylated version of 5-MEO-DMT would produce and was similar to a very weak, orally available, longer-acting form of 5-MEO-DMT.

+### Hikrodose

+A group might plan a *hikrodose* that consists of consuming Pm and then hiking through nature together.[^hikrodose] With a dose of 1g or less, you may not feel anything unusual during the hike.
+If you time the hike to conclude about 90 minutes after ingestion then you will likely be well placed to enjoy the remainder of the Pm effects as you rest.

+### Setting

 Whereas I recommend starting with a boring environment, it is also interesting to experiment with various activities:
-- A group might plan a *hikrodose* that consists of consuming a microdose and then hiking through nature together.[^hikrodose]
 - Tour museums
 - Receive a massage, cuddling
 - Physical activities (e.g., lift weights, hatha yoga, dance)